GigaSpaces-ProfessionalServices/AdminApiMonitor/README.md

-AdminApiMonitor
+GsMonitor
 =========================

-A little tool that logs a lot of AdminApi info.
+A little tool that logs a lot of GigaSpaces Admin API info.

 ## Output modes